Broadway comes to Cleveland: 'Hamilton' tickets go on sale Friday morning

 Tickets to "Hamilton," the hit Broadway musical that's coming to Cleveland this summer, go on sale Friday morning.
 But they are not expected to last long!

-Sales begin April 13 at 9 a.m. for the performance beginning July 17 and last through Aug.
+Sales begin April 13 at 9 a.m. for the performance between July 17 through Aug.
 26.

 A virtual waiting room for online ticket sales opened at 7 a.m. for those interested in purchasing tickets.